Rita Volk

-Margarita Volkovinskaya (Маргарита Волковинская, born September 3, 1990), known professionally as Rita Volk, is an Uzbekistani–American actress.
+Margarita Volkovinskaya (Маргарита Волковинская, born September 3, 1990), known professionally as Rita Volk, is an Uzbek-American actress.
 She is known for her role as Amy Raudenfeld in the MTV romantic comedy series Faking It.

 Early life

 Volk was born in Tashkent, Uzbek SSR, Soviet Union.
 She moved with her family to San Francisco when she was six years old.
 She was approached by a modeling scout, and after auditioning for commercials Volk decided that she wanted to continue pursuing acting.

 Volk attended Lowell High School in San Francisco.
 Through high school, she acted in school plays and further explored her burgeoning love for film which she claims helped her and her family acclimatize to American English and culture.
 In 2005, she won the SFUSD High School Poet Laureate award.
 After high school, Volk attended Duke University, where she graduated with a degree in psychology on a pre-medical track.
 During college, she acted in student films and was a member of Inside Joke, Duke's sketch comedy troupe.